CPAN-Security/security.metacpan.org/docs/cna-faq.md

 See the above discussion.

 CPAN and MetaCPAN do block badly behaved robots (especially since metacpan.org itself is meant for people, not bots).
-But ultimately we (CPAN and mirrors) cannot control what some does with a module once they have downloaded it.
+But ultimately we (CPAN and mirrors) cannot control what someone does with a module once they have downloaded it.